Peperomia Incana: Growing The Felted Pepperface

 This plant has a unique felt-like appearance thanks to the tiny white hairs on the leaves.

-If grown in lots of light, older plants will produce stems completely covered in tiny white flowers during bloom season in summer.
+If grown in lots of light, older plants will produce stems completely covered in tiny white flowers during the bloom season in summer.

 These flowers generally have no scent.